andrebergvind/Cyclistic-bike-share-analysis/README.md

  🚀 **Additional Recommendation Focusing On Tourists**

-As a supplement to only aim for an increased membership conversion, Cyclistic has a strong possibility of increasing revenue by targeting tourists.
-In order to do so, they can:
+As a supplement to only aim for an increased annual membership conversion, Cyclistic has a strong possibility of increasing revenue by targeting tourists.

 4. **Offer a variety of membership types**